NCSU-Libraries/collection_guides/README.md

 Depending on what you need to do you will need certain environmental variables to get things up and running, particularly in your external_services.yml and application.yml files.

-To get a shell in the wonda container (you can do this for any of the containers by replacing "wonda" with that container's name from docker-compose.yml):
+To get a shell in the collection_guides container (you can do this for any of the containers by replacing "collection_guides" with that container's name from docker-compose.yml):

     docker-compose exec collection_guides bash

-Each time you build the wonda container you have to populate the index inside the container.
+Each time you build the collection_guides container you have to populate the index inside the container.

     rails search_index:full

-Start the Rails server when inside the container, and Wonda will be available at http://localhost:3000.
+Start the Rails server when inside the container, and collection_guides will be available at http://localhost:3000.

     bundle exec rails s -b 0.0.0.0